pidi3000/Badger_Config_Handler/README.md

 ### pre_process()
 Pre process values before [save()](#save)

+Warning: the function should be written in a way that running it multiple times in a row doesn't cause problems

 useful for:
 - converting unsupported data type to a [native](#native) or [supported](#supported) type
 - converting absolute paths to relative (keeps them short in the config file)